Privacy Expert Danielle Citron Joins Faculty

 Citron will be the inaugural Jefferson Scholars Foundation Schenck Distinguished Professor in Law.
 She comes to UVA from Boston University School of Law.

-“The work that Professor Citron is doing on digital privacy has been truly groundbreaking.
+“The work that Danielle Citron is doing on digital privacy has been truly groundbreaking.
 It is no exaggeration to say that she has built a field,” Dean Risa Goluboff said.
 “We are so fortunate to have her join the Law School and UVA.
 She is the model of the engaged scholar.
 She is dedicated not only to teaching and the generation of new knowledge but also to shaping the public discussion and making an impact on the law and larger society.”